Frequently Asked Questions

 What size should I buy?

 Before you train your dog to use a dog door, selecting the correct flap size will ensure the pet door is comfortable for your pet for the rest of their life!
-The flap should sit high enough for your tallest pet to comfortably walk through without crouching, and low enough for all your pets to comfortably step through.
+The flap door should sit high enough for your tallest pet to comfortably walk through without crouching, and low enough for all your pets to comfortably step through.
 Keep in mind that as pets grow older, it can become more difficult to pick up their paws for a pet door that is installed higher off the ground.
 Find out how to measure your pet here.

 Why should I buy an Endura Flap®?